-Bachelor's degree conferred before program starts.
+Bachelor's degree - conferred before the program starts.

-Goal Statement – 300-500 words (1-2 double spaced pages).
+Goal Statement – (1-2 double spaced pages).
 Successful UW MIT applicants demonstrate strong knowledge of subject matter content knowledge, a passion for teaching traditionally underserved populations, and an interest in issues of social justice.
 Draw upon your personal experiences and qualities to explain your interest in becoming a teacher.
 Explain your views on the role of education in society and your reasons for wanting to enter the teaching profession.
 Describe how your educational background and your educational experience working with youth have influenced your interest in teaching.
 Indicate how your talents, skills, and experiences might contribute to the UW TEP community (may include: diverse cultural experiences, family background, extracurricular activities, accomplishments, career goals, life and work experiences, obstacles you have overcome, special talents) and why the elementary MIT is a good fit for your goals.
 Your statement will be read by the Admissions Committee that includes university faculty and staff and school administrators, and teachers with whom you may be placed for internships.

 NES – State required content knowledge test.
 Visit the testing website for registration information, test dates, and sample questions.
 Elementary candidates must pass the Elementary Eduation subtests 102 and 103.
 The NES is not required at the time of application but must be passed in order to proceed with full time student teaching.
-Please note that NES is replacing the WEST-E as the state's required content assessment exam beginning September 1, 2014.

 3.0 grade point average from the most recent 90 graded quarter (60 semester) credits.